Santo Tomas Internment Camp: Worsening conditions

 As the war in the Pacific turned against Japan, living conditions in Santo Tomas became worse and Japanese rule over the internees more oppressive.
 Prices inflated on soap, toilet paper, and meat as the supply diminished at camp markets and stores.
-Those without money mostly went without food, although a fund for destitute internees was established.
+Those without money mostly went without those products, although a fund for destitute internees was established.
 Meat began to disappear from the communal kitchens in August 1943 and by the end of the year there was no meat at all.

 A blow to internee living standards was a typhoon on November 14, 1943, which dumped 69 cm (27 inches) of rain on the compound, destroying many of the shanties, flooding buildings and destroying much-needed food and other supplies.
 The distress caused by the typhoon, however, was soon relieved by the receipt in the camp of Red Cross food parcels just before Christmas.
 Every internee, including children, received a parcel weighing 48 pounds (21.8 kg) and containing luxuries such as butter, chocolate, and canned meat.
 Vital medicine, vitamins, surgical instruments, and soap were also received.
 These were the only Red Cross parcels received by the internees during the war and undoubtedly staved off malnutrition and disease, reducing the death rate in Santo Tomas.
 For internees (and U.S. military prisoners of war) in the Philippines this was the only aid received during the war.
-More parcels were not received because the Japanese linked prisoner and internee exchanges with Red Cross aid to internees.
+More parcels were not received because the Japanese demanded that the U.S. agree to the return of Japanese prisoners and internees in the United States as a quid pro quo for Red Cross aid to internees in the Philippines.
 American officials such as J. Edgar Hoover of the Federal Bureau of Investigation and General Douglas MacArthur objected to proposed prisoner exchanges and the Japanese refused to allow more aid to be delivered without such exchanges.

 In February 1944, the Japanese army took over direct control of the camp and dismissed the civilian administrators.
 Armed guards patrolled the perimeter of the camp and contacts with the outside world for supplies were terminated.
 The food ration the Japanese provided for internees was 1,500 calories per person per day, less than the modern-day recommendation of 2,000 calories.
-The Japanese abolished the Executive Committee and appointed Grinnell, Carroll and an Englishman, S. L. Lloyd, as "agents of the internees" and liaison officers with the Japanese.
+The Japanese abolished the executive committee and appointed Grinnell, Carroll and an Englishman, S. L. Lloyd, as "agents of the internees" and liaison officers with the Japanese.